-The world premiere of AMP will take place at the Reva and David Logan Center for the Arts in the Spring of 2023, under the direction of Dr. Nicholas Carlson with the University of Illinois-Chicago Wind Ensemble.
+The world premiere of AMP will take place at the Reva and David Logan Center for the Arts on April 16th, 2023, directed by Dr. Nicholas Carlson with the University of Illinois Chicago Wind Ensemble.

-We are delighted to invite Wind Ensemble directors and pianists alike to join in our creative process by joining the AMP commissioning consortium.
+We are delighted to invite Wind Ensemble directors to join in our creative process by joining the AMP commissioning consortium.